joao613/Joao613/README.md

 - 👨‍💻 An aspiring Software Developer
 - 📚 Graduated at 42 School Porto.
-- 👀 Iḿ Curious and always looking to learn new things
+- 👀 I'm Curious and always looking to learn new things

 <!---
 <table style="border: none;">